emergingravi/EPS-Electric-power-Steering-wirth-Fuzzy-implimentation/README.md

-# EPS-Electric-power-Steering-with-Fuzzy-implimentation
+# EPS-System-with-Fuzzy

-# This is project is designed to control the torque for electric power steering (EPS) systems in vehicles.
+This is project is designed to control the torque for electric power steering (EPS) systems in vehicles.
 EPS systems assist the driver in steering by reducing the effort needed to turn the steering wheel.

 ## Table of Contents
 - [Introduction](#introduction)